puppetlabs/puppet-docs/source/pdk/1.0/pdk_troubleshooting.md

 ---

 {:.concept}
-## PDK not in shell PATH
+## PDK not in ZShell PATH on OS X

-PDK is not automatically added to the PATH in some shells.
-To fix this, add the PATH to the affected shells:

-* For zsh on OS X, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to to the zsh resource file (`~/.zshrc`).
+With ZShell on OS X, PDK is not automatically added to the PATH.
+To fix this, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to the zsh resource file (`~/.zshrc`).

-* For Debian, add a symlink to `/usr/local/bin` by running `sudo ln -sv /opt/puppetlabs/bin/pdk /usr/local/bin/`

 {:.concept}
 ## Windows: Execution policy restrictions

-In some Windows installations, trying to run the `pdk` command causes errors related to execution policy restrictions.
+In some Windows installations, trying to run the `pdk` command is prohibited by the default execution policy restrictions.

 To fix this issue, set your script execution policy to at least [RemoteSigned](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.security/set-executionpolicy) by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`